Remas-IT/Medication-Reminder-UX-Case-Study/README.md

 # Medication Reminder Mobile Application – UX Case Study

 ## Project Overview
-This academic project focused on designing and evaluating a medication reminder app for elderly users using HCI principles and usability heuristics.
+This was a collaborative academic project focused on designing and evaluating a medication reminder mobile application for elderly users using HCI principles and usability heuristics.
-Developed as part of IT215 – HCI Course.
+Developed as part of IT215 – Human-Computer Interaction Course.

 ---